cdl-geneseo/geneseo-dictionary/Q/Quad.md

 # Quad

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quad

 Created by  Unknown User (lav4), last modified by  Unknown User (afl1) on Nov 20, 2012

 (n.)
 Outdoor area of Geneseo campus.
 Lets play some Frisbee on the quad.
 Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.(n.)
 An area housing four suites in certain residence halls.
 (Littman, N-R, 2012)